seanpmaxwell/jet-validators/README.md

 - `isNullableInArray`
 - `isNullishInArray`

-### Is in Range
+### `isInRange`
-Will check if the argument (can be a `string` or a `number`) is in the provided range.
-The function will always check if the argument is *greater-than* the first param and *less-than* the second param.
-If you wish to include the min or max value in the range (i.e. *greater-than-or-equal-to*) wrap it in sqaure brackets.
+Will check if the argument (can be a `number-string` or a `number`) is in the provided range.
+The function will check if the argument is *greater-than* the first param and *less-than* the second param.
+If you wish to include the min or max value in the range (i.e. *greater-than-or-equal-to*) wrap it in square brackets.
 If you wish to leave off a min or max pass an empty array `[]`:
 ```typescript

   // Between 0 and 100